kamo93/world-cupl-album/README.md

 pnpm install
 ```

+### Run locally
+Can use `pnpn run dev` will run api and app on dev on the same proccess terminal, api will run on localhost:3000 and app on 5137
+Also can run each one on indepent so is easy to see logs for each app
+frontend app `pnpm run app:dev`
+backend app `pnpm run api:dev`

 ## Dev decisions (know there a offcial name for this decisions)
 - Eslint using throw pnpm run not eslint server fix on every save, on the other hand typescript do run while working